andreasremdt/ag-grid-test/README.md

 - Enabling advanced filter via the table menu switches the table to display the advanced filter toolbar at the top.
 - Disabling advanced filter via the table menu switches the table to hide the advanced filter toolbar at the top.
 - Switching the setting keeps the table state, like column order, sort order, and more.
 The only exception is filters, which will be reset naturally.
-- The error advanced filter is scoped to one table - switching it doesn't affect other tables.
+- Advanced filters are scoped to one table - switching it doesn't affect other tables.

 ### Custom views quick actions

+- The prop `customViewsQuickActions` can be set on the table and accepts a boolean.
+- The prop `onToggleCustomViewsQuickActions` can be set on the table and accepts a function.
-- The menu option "Custom view quick actions" is only visible of the `customViewsLayout` is set to "simple".
+- If the prop `onToggleCustomViewsQuickActions` is set, the option "Custom view quick actions" appears in the table menu.
+Otherwise, it's hidden.
 - Disabling custom view quick actions via the table menu hides all custom view controls in the _table toolbar_ (on the left side).
 - Enabling custom view quick actions via the table menu shows all custom view controls in the _table toolbar_ (on the left side), given that any custom view state has changed.
+- Switching the setting keeps the table state, like column order, sort order, filters, and more.